 UNDERSTANDING THE RIGHTS OF PEOPLE ACCUSED OF CHILD ABUSE

 If a person is accused of child abuse, he or she has the right to request a hearing and obtain legal counsel.
 The Department of Health and Human Services (DHHS) investigates all instances of child abuse or maltreatment.
 A professional disciplinary board will decide whether to revoke a person’s license, and can do so even if criminal charges are not filed.

 At the hearing, it is important to provide evidence to uphold the defendant’s innocence.
 This may include witness testimonies, employment records, phone records, receipts, and other pieces of documentation that would support the defendant’s defense.
 The defendant will be able to present his or her case and seek their desired outcome.

 If the professional disciplinary board has revoked a person’s license or imposed a suspension from working with children, the aggrieved may appeal the decision by requesting a hearing.
 Having experienced legal assistance throughout the process can also provide a defendant with the tools to pursue a beneficial outcome.

 DEDICATED REPRESENTATION FOR THOSE FACING CHARGES OF CHILD ABUSE

-Berry Law Firm provides aggressive legal services to clients facing charges of child abuse or maltreatment.
-From day care providers to registered nurses, the Lincoln and Omaha criminal defense attorneys at Berry Law Firm have helped hundreds of clients seek successful outcomes across Nebraska.
+Berry Law provides aggressive legal services to clients facing charges of child abuse or maltreatment.
+From day care providers to registered nurses, the Lincoln and Omaha criminal defense attorneys at Berry Law have helped hundreds of clients seek successful outcomes across Nebraska.

 A conviction of child abuse can mean the temporary or permanent loss of a professional license.
 Thus, it is often important to seek legal assistance as soon as possible after an accusation.
-With more than 100 years of combined experience, Berry Law Firm can handle a variety of legal issues that may arise.
+With more than 100 years of combined experience, Berry Law can handle a variety of legal issues that may arise.